SysError99/GodotToolForRestfulBasedWebGames/README.md

 #### `Api.host(url: String): Api`
-Specify host URL instead of using default one from current URL
+Specify host URL instead of using default one from current URL.

 #### `Api.http_auth_get(url: String, download_file: String): HTTPObject`
 Make an HTTP GET request with `access-token` attached.
 If you specify `download_file` with non-empty parameter, it will also download any of results into path specified with it.
 You can `yield()` each parameters in this format (cannot change order):